Awakening & Deepening:

 Course meeting dates:

 The course began Sept.
 23, and is now closed.
 It will be offered again in January.

 - Meets the 1st and 3rd Thursdays of the month, 2:00-3:30pm, ET.

-- Sessions will be recorded and will be available for those registered.
+- Sessions will be recorded and are available for those registered.

 Format for each session:

-- Presentation, meditation, breakout room discussions, general discussion and/or Q&A.
+- Presentation, meditation, small group discussions, general discussion and/or Q&A.

 - We’ll start with a centering and end with a closing.

 $125 for the 7-session course.
 The course began Sept.
 23, and participants were accepted through Tuesday, October 5.

 This course is now closed, but will be offered again in January.